 - Update your child’s new teacher(s) about anything that happened over the summer, like new behaviors or new skills.

 - If you child has multiple teachers, ask for a group meeting with all of them, even if it is outside the IEP meeting.
 If this isn’t possible, set up a quick phone call with each teacher in September or October.

 - Make yourself known!
-Attend all the school events you can, volunteer in the classroom, go on field trips, email teachers with questions, and give positive feedback.
+Attend all the school events you can, volunteer in the classroom, go on field trips, and give positive feedback.